Skip to main content

 Intuitively, this makes sense given what we said above.
 You, Valerie, possess a QC for Alice's block, assembled by Bob.
 That actually means that, from your point of view, Bob was not offline.

-And even if Bob was effectively offline to most people (e.g. he only sent the next proposal and QC-on-Alice's-block to you), you know that the procedure will be to assemble a TC; that the high_tip in that TC will probably point to Alice's block.
+And even if Bob were effectively offline to most people (e.g. he only sent the next proposal and QC-on-Alice's-block to you), you know that the procedure will be to assemble a TC; that the high_tip in that TC will probably point to Alice's block.
 Why?
 Because:

 1. the QC in your hands proves that a supermajority (2f+1) has seen Alice's block,